TurboGears/tg2docs/docs/misc.rst

 .. todo:: Difficulty: Medium. http://turbogears.org/2.0/docs/main/DownloadInstall.html references http://www.turbogears.org/2.0/downloads/current/tg2-bootstrap.py and this needs to be updated.
 Or does it? request from percious, contradiction from elpargo.
 Clarify with them before change.

 .. todo:: Difficulty: Medium. critique the toc, and other organization.

+I think the toc has an airy aroma, with a hint of cherry and oak.
+It is not yet aged to perfection, but will remain to mature as it gets older.
+This todo will be open for some time.

 .. todo:: Difficulty: Medium. add a "what is turbogears"/faq - very early on. first?